piersfinlayson/software-defined-retro-rom/README.md

 If you'd like a hand, raise an issue on the [GitHub issues page](https://github.com/piersfinlayson/software-defined-retro-rom/issues).
 Please provide:

+- the MCU you are using and the PCB type/revision
+- the retro system you are trying to One ROM with
+- any logging from One ROM
+- ideally, the firmware image, if you are happy to share.

+If you have built the firmware yourself, rather than using a pre-built release image, also provide:

 - your build configuration
-- the output from `make info-detail`
+- the output from `make info-detail`.
-- any logging from One ROM
-- the STM32 variant you are using and the PCB type/revision
-- the retro system you are trying to One ROM with.

 ## License